urbit/docs/development/project-repositories.md

 repository that can be found [here](https://github.com/urbit/urbit).
 The repo is large, so here's some links to its various high-level components

-- [Arvo](https://github.com/urbit/urbit/tree/master/pkg/arvo): the part of the urbit pepo that comprises Arvo, the Urbit OS.
+- [Arvo](https://github.com/urbit/urbit/tree/master/pkg/arvo): the part of the urbit repo that comprises Arvo, the Urbit OS.
 - [Vere](https://github.com/urbit/urbit/tree/master/pkg/urbit): the part of the
   urbit repo that comprises the C and Haskell interpreters.
 - [Landscape